yxf203/PoisonArena/README.md

 python prepare_dataset.py
 ```

+If you would like to reproduce our experiments, please move the files from the `datasets/used_nq` and `datasets/used_msmarco` directories to the corresponding `datasets/nq` and `datasets/msmarco` directories, as these are the files we used.

 ### 🔹2.
 Prepare Models

 Please place your **retrieval model** in the `retriever` directory and your **LLM model** in the `models` directory.